awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 ## Aurora Serverless and Parameter Groups<a name="aurora-serverless.parameter-groups"></a>

  Parameter groups work differently for Serverless DB clusters than for provisioned DB clusters\.
 In particular, the DB instances in an Aurora Serverless cluster only have associated DB cluster parameter groups, not DB parameter groups\.
-Serverless clusters rely on DB cluster parameter groups because DB instances are not permanently associated with for Aurora Serverless clusters\.
+Serverless clusters rely on DB cluster parameter groups because DB instances are not permanently associated with Aurora Serverless clusters\.
 Aurora adds and removes DB instances automatically as needed\.

  To customize configuration settings for an Aurora Serverless cluster, you can define your own DB cluster parameter group and modify the parameters it contains\.
 You can modify both cluster\-level parameters, and parameters that apply at the instance level in other kinds of Aurora clusters\.
 However, when you modify a DB cluster parameter group that's associated with an Aurora Serverless DB cluster, modifications apply differently than for other DB cluster parameter groups\.